PSYCHIATRIC DRUGS:

 and forced injection of the drug if they don't comply.

-Why is psychiatric rape worse than sexual rape?
-As brain
+Why is psychiatric rape worse than

-surgeon I. S. Cooper, M.D., said in his autobiography: "It is
+surgeon I. S. Cooper, M.D., said in his autobiography: "It

 your brain that sees, feels, thinks, commands, responds.
-You are
+You

 your brain.
 It is you.
+Transplanted into another

 another body, your brain would supply it with your memories, your

 thoughts, your emotions.
 It would still be you.
-The new body
+The

 would be your container.
 It would carry you around.
-Your brain
+Your

 & Co., 1982, p.
 50-emphasis in original).
-The most essential and
+The most

 most intimate part of you is not what is between your legs but

-.
-An assault on a person's brain such
+what is between your ears.
+An assault on a person's

 as involuntary administration of a brain-disabling or brain-dam-

-aging "treatment" (such as a psychoactive drug or electroshock or
+aging "treatment" (such as a psychoactive drug or electroshock

 psychosurgery) is a more intimate and morally speaking more

 horrible crime than sexual rape.
-Psychiatric rape is in moral
+Psychiatric rape is in

 terms a worse crime than sexual rape for another reason, also: